 We do not have any employees.
-All of our former employees that were retained after the LINN Energy transaction are now employed by Linn Operating, Inc. ("LOI"), a subsidiary of LINN Energy, and along with other LOI personnel, will provide services and support to us in accordance with an agency agreement and power of attorney between the Company and LOI.
+All of our former employees that were retained after the LINN Energy transaction became employees of Linn Operating, Inc. ("LOI"), a subsidiary of LINN Energy, and along with other LOI personnel, provide services and support to us in accordance with an agency agreement and power of attorney between the Company and LOI.
 We depend on the services of these individuals.
 If their services are unavailable to us for any reason, it could have a material adverse effect on our business, financial condition, results of operations and cash flows.